-For revalidation registrants submissions will be reviewed by a panel of Scruitneers constituted by SoBRA.
-Whilst further assessment is not anticipated, SoBRA reserves the right to call registrants for interview in such circumstances.
+Revalidation submissions will be reviewed by the SoBRA Accreditation Lead.
+Whilst further assessment is not anticipated, SoBRA reserves the right to call registrants for interview if deemed necessary.

 Where a member has failed to revalidate their registration by the required date, SoBRA reserved the right to take the following actions: